How would you like to attend the best writing conferences for authors this year?

 - Your Publishing Options

-The workshops are lead by accomplished authors, editors and marketing pros in the publishing industry so you are getting the best instruction from professionals working in the business.
+The workshops are led by accomplished authors, editors, and marketing pros in the publishing industry so you are getting the best instruction from professionals working in the business.

 Literary agents are on-site at each event to answer your questions about publishing and, you can practice delivering your pitch to a real editor or agent and receive individual feedback.

 Location: Across the USA

 Contact: [email protected]

 One of the oldest writing conferences in the United States, The Bread Loaf had its beginnings from 1926.
 In fact, one of the writers who founded the conference was none other than Robert Frost himself.